FiloSottile/age/README.md

     -r, --recipient RECIPIENT   Encrypt to the specified RECIPIENT.
 Can be repeated.
     -d, --decrypt               Decrypt the input to the output.
     -i, --identity KEY          Use the private key file at path KEY.
 Can be repeated.
-    -v, --version               Print the version string and exit -h, --help                  Print this message and exit
+    -h, --help                  Print this message and exit --version                   Print the version string and exit

 INPUT defaults to standard input, and OUTPUT defaults to standard output.